 If, however, your total income (workers’ comp and SSDI) is below the threshold for any Federal taxation, the guidelines above won’t apply to you.
 If you receive regular Social Security retirement benefits, they won’t be offset as SSDI is.

 A claimant who doesn’t receive SSDI and workers’ comp benefits at the same time might be able to handle a simple workers’ comp claim without a lawyer if:

-- Their injuries aren’t serious and their medical expenses are low.
+- The injuries aren’t serious and medical expenses are low.

 - There’s little or no time off work.

 - The employer’s insurer doesn’t dispute the claim.

 If, on the other hand, your injuries are serious, your bills high, and your recovery long, your claim could be an expensive one for the insurance company.
 They might try to deny you benefits by claiming your injury is:

 - Not work-related;